-- Right-click on the transistor's Item-Revision number to display the context menu (as shown above), then select Place CMP-1048-01437-1 from the menu.
+- Click to select the required transistor, then right-click on it to display the context menu (as shown above), and select Place.
 The cursor will change to a cross hair and you will have an image of the transistor floating on your cursor.
 You are now in part placement mode.
 If you move the cursor around, the transistor will move with it.

 Do not place the transistor yet!

 - Before placing the part on the schematic you can edit its properties - which can be done for any object floating on the cursor.
 While the transistor is still floating on the cursor, press the Tab key to open the interactive Properties panel.
 The default behavior is to automatically highlight the most-used field in the panel, ready for editing, in this case it will be the Designator.
 Note that each section of the panel can be individually expanded or collapsed, which means your panel might look different.

 Set the Designator to Q1, and the Comment to be Visible.

-- In the Properties section of the dialog, type in the Designator
+- In the Properties section of the panel, type in the Designator,

-- Confirm that the Visible checkbox for the Comment field is enabled.
+- Confirm that the Visibility control for the Comment field is set to visible ().

-- Leave all other fields at their default values, and click OK to close the dialog.
+- Leave all other fields at their default values, and click the Pause button ( ) to return to part placement.

 - Move the cursor, with the transistor symbol attached, to position the transistor a little to the left of the middle of the sheet.
 Note the current snap grid, it is displayed on the left of the Status bar down the bottom of the application.
-It defaults to 10, you can press the G shortcut to cycle through the available grid settings during object placement.
-It is strongly advised to keep the snap grid at 10 or 5, to keep the circuit neat, and make it easy to attach wires to pins.
-For a simple design such as this, 10 is a good choice.
+It defaults to 100mil, you can press the G shortcut to cycle through the available grid settings during object placement.
+It is strongly advised to keep the snap grid at 100mil or 50mil, to keep the circuit neat, and make it easy to attach wires to pins.
+For a simple design such as this, 100mil is a good choice.

 - Once you are happy with the transistor's position, left mouse click or press Enter on the keyboard to place the transistor onto the schematic.

-- Move the cursor and you will find that a copy of the transistor has been placed on the schematic sheet, but you are still in part placement mode with the part outline floating on the cursor.
+- Move the cursor and you will find that a copy of the transistor has been placed on the schematic sheet, and you are still in part placement mode, with the transistor outline floating on the cursor.
 This feature allows you to place multiple parts of the same type.